Rain's World

-Rain's World is the fourth Korean-language studio album by South Korean pop and R&B singer Rain.
-Two years after his last album, Rain finally came back with his fourth album.
-Building on the success of its predecessor, the album further established him as one of the top musical acts in Southeast Asia. a repackaged album was released on December 22, 2006.
+Rain's World is the fourth Korean-language studio album by South Korean recording artist Rain.
+It was released on October 14, 2006, through JYP Entertainment.
+Building on the success of its predecessor, the album further established him as one of the top musical acts in Southeast Asia.
+A repackaged edition of the album was released on December 22, 2006.

 Commercially, the album peaked at number one on the Korean monthly album chart issue for October 2006, becoming Rain's first monthly number-one album.
 It was the ninth best-selling album of the year in South Korea, selling over 106,000 copies.
+In 2007, it was named one of the Best Japanese & Korean Releases at the IFPI Hong Kong Sales Awards.